Keyboard shortcuts

 audience: contributors

-This chapter states the trust assumptions the coalition layer adds over the builder and zipnet trust models, and describes how per-component trust composes when citizens (lattices and standalone organisms), confluences, and modules are referenced under one CoalitionConfig.
+This chapter states the trust assumptions the coalition layer adds over the builder and zipnet trust models, and describes how per-component trust composes when members (lattices and standalone organisms), composite organisms, and modules are referenced under one CoalitionConfig.

 Goals and non-goals at the coalition layer